-Recall the Day in its Entirety
+Recall the Entire Day

 Journaling at the end of your day allows you to reflect on the day as a whole.
 This helps you better analyze your behavior during the day.
 How your actions may have affected you or others around you.
 Then you can look at those behaviors and actions from a more objective perspective.

 As we write our thoughts about the events of our day, we may start understanding why we—or others—behaved the way we did.
 Seeing the whole picture during a situation can be difficult, as can evaluating what we are feeling and why during those situations.
-At the end of the day, when the proverbial dust has settled, we are able to take a step back, look at the big picture, and better evaluate a situation.
+At the end of the day, when the proverbial dust has settled, we can take a step back, look at the big picture, and better evaluate a situation.

 We have all had those bad days when we lie in bed wondering, “What went wrong?”
 All too often, though, we get distracted while trying to work through it.
 Writing about it forces you to sit down and focus on it.
 This allows you to get to the root of what went wrong and why.
 The same is true when you have a good day.
-By stopping for a few minutes to write about what went right that day, you will probably see more than you thought and be able to better focus on the positives going forward.
+By stopping for a few minutes to write about what went right that day, you will probably see more than you thought and better focus on the positives going forward.

 We all get hurt in life, by different people, and to different degrees.
-It can be hard to work through those hurts alone or even by talking with another person.
+It can be hard to work through those hurts alone, or even by talking with another person.
 Journaling offers you an unbiased, non-judgmental forum to work through the process of healing from hurt.
 It is a continuous record of your thoughts and emotions.
 This allows you to look back and see how your feelings and emotions have changed.
 Then assess what has happened since the hurt to help you move forward.

-I hope this article about the benefits of journaling at night can help you begin a new journaling practice.
-Let me know if you have tried journaling at night and how successful that has been for you.
+I hope this article about the health benefits of journaling at night can help you begin a new journaling practice.
+Let me know if you have tried journaling at night, and how successful that has been for you.